-The Group's trading terms with its customers are mainly on credit, except for new customers, where payment in advance is normally required.
+The Group's trading terms with its customers are mainly on credit, except for third-party retailers, where payment in advance is normally required.
 The credit period is generally one month, extending up to three months for major customers.
 Each customer has a maximum credit limit.
 The Group seeks to maintain strict control over its outstanding receivables and has a credit control department to minimise credit risk.
 Overdue balances are reviewed regularly by senior management.
-In view of the aforementioned and the fact that the Group's trade receivables relate to a large number of diversified customers, there is no significant concentration of credit risk.
-The Group does not hold any collateral or other credit enhancements over its trade receivable balances.
-Trade receivables are non-interest-bearing.
+In view of the aforementioned and the fact that the Group's trade and bills receivables relate to a large number of diversified customers, there is no significant concentration of credit risk.
+The Group does not hold any collateral or other credit enhancements over its trade and bills receivable balances.
+Trade and bills receivables are non-interest-bearing.

-An ageing analysis of the trade receivables as at the end of the reporting period, based on the invoice date and net of loss allowance, and the balances of bills receivable, are as follows:
+An ageing analysis of the trade and bills receivables as at the end of the reporting period, based on the invoice date and net of loss allowance are as follows:

-2019 2018
+2020 2019

 RMB'000 RMB'000

-Trade receivables

-Within 1 month 90,508 93,763
+Within 1 month 98,553 90,508

-1 to 2 months 6,917 9,825
+1 to 2 months 19,893 6,917

-2 to 3 months 2,230 3,738
+2 to 3 months 5,370 2,230

-Over 3 months 4,973 5,717
+Over 3 months 6,744 4,973

-104,628 113,043

-Bills receivable 123

-104,628 113,166
+130,560 104,628